iurrutia/image2pattern/README.md

 ## What does the app do?

 Knit stitches are wider than they are taller (1.25 wide = 1 tall).
 Images are resized to the correct ratio, then pixelated.
 The colour space is reduced by performing k-means clustering on the rgb or hsv colourspace for the image.
-The user is shown a preview of the image with the reduced colourset, and given the option to download a file (dataframe) with the colour labels k-means (relabelled from zero to n, the number of colours.)
+The user is shown a preview of the image with the reduced colour set, and given the option to download a file (dataframe) with the colour labels k-means (relabelled from zero to n, the number of colours).

 ## How to use